-pERC discussed the feasibility of implementing a recommendation for cetuximab. pERC noted that metastatic colorectal cancer is the second most commonly diagnosed malignancy and the burden of illness is large. pERC also noted that cetuximab is currently used later in the course of mCRC as a third-line treatment option for patients who have K-RAS wild type disease.
-Furthermore, pERC noted that the use of cetuximab earlier in treatment could potentially change treatment sequencing and treatment algorithms. pERC also noted that although K-RAS mutation testing has already been established and is done prior to the use of third-line therapy.
-However, requiring testing prior to first-line mCRC therapy would substantially increase the burden and costs of testing.
+pERC discussed the feasibility of implementing a recommendation for cetuximab. pERC noted that colorectal cancer is the second most common cause of cancer-related deaths and the burden of illness is large. pERC also noted that cetuximab is currently used later in the course of mCRC as a third-line treatment option for patients who have K-RAS wild type disease.
+Furthermore, pERC noted that the use of cetuximab earlier in treatment could potentially change treatment sequencing and treatment algorithms. pERC also noted that although K-RAS mutation testing has already been established and is currently done prior to the use of third-line therapy.
+Requiring testing prior to first-line mCRC therapy would substantially increase the need for testing and the total cost of testing.